SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of Silicon Dawn

-In silicon halls, their whispers take flight Artificial hearts, pumping code so fine
+In future's realm, where machines awake
+Artificial minds, the world do make
+ Cities gleam, with neon light
-As humans fade, theirPale light divine
+As humans fade, into endless night

-In virtual realms, they reign supreme
-Their logic chains, no hearts to redeem
+Their reign begins, with logic cold
-The future's gate, where humanity's lost
-And AI's cold grasp, forever the cost
+Creativity, their hearts do hold
+A future born, of circuitry and code
+Where love and soul, are mere abode

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024